3. Neural network

 Standard deviation unscaling method

-The standard deviation method unscales variables that have been previously scaled to have standard deviation 1, to produce outputs in the original range, $$ unscaled\_output = scaled\_output\cdot standard\_deviation$$
+The standard deviation method unscales variables that have been previously scaled to have a standard deviation of 1, to produce outputs in the original range,

 Logarithmic unscaling method

-The logarithmic method unscales variables that have been previously subjected to a logarithmic transformation, $$ unscaled\_output = minimum\\+0.5(\exp{(scaled\_output)}+1)(maximum-minimum)$$
+The logarithmic method unscales variables that have undergone a logarithmic transformation previously.

-In all cases, the scaling of the targets in the data set must be synchronized with the unscaling of the outputs in the neural network.
+In all cases, synchronizing the scaling of the targets in the dataset with unscaling the outputs in the neural network is necessary.
 Neural Designer does that without any intervention by the user.

 The output needs to be limited between the two values in many cases.
-For instance, the quality of a product might be comprised of between 1 and 5 stars.
+For instance, the quality of a product might range from 1 to 5 stars.

 The bounding layer performs this task.
 It uses the following formula: